Betta fish are among the most beautiful species of fish and they look beautiful in an aquarium.

 What If They Are Not Ready?

-If you are keeping your fish for them to breed, you will be disappointed if your fish are not ready to breed.
 You can avoid this by choosing the right pair for breeding.
 When buying betta fish for breeding, you must consider the following factors:

 - Age